6Morpheus6/pinokio-wiki/README.md

 If you want to keep your Facefusion version, please rename your files accordingly if needed.

 If the face recognition works, you will see a preview of the swapped face on the right side of the user interface and a small icon of the reference face in your target video.
 If there is no preview, please use a front shot close-up of a face that isn't cropped at the edges.
-Make sure your image and video don't contain any NSFW or gore content, otherwise facefusion's NSFW filter will refuse to create the output.
+Make sure your image and video don't contain any NSFW or gore content, otherwise Facefusion's NSFW filter will refuse to create the output.

+---

 | [Top](#pinokio-wiki) | [General](#general) | [Pinokio](#pinokio) | [Applications](#applications) | [FAQ](#faq) | [Troubleshooting - Pinokio](#troubleshooting---pinokio) | [Troubleshooting - Applications](#troubleshooting---applications) |